In 2021, the U.S. spent $742 billion on foreign and domestic militarism.

-The number of people in the U.S. living in poverty or who qualify as low-income, whose needs could and should be met by the money spent on weapons.
+The number of people in the U.S. living in poverty in 2020, whose needs could and should be met by the money spent on weapons.

 Lockheed Martin alone received more than $36 billion in military contracts — an amount higher than the budgets of 22 of the 50 states.